 Baking With Heritage Grains

-A wider array of grains are becoming available and are being grown locally.
+A wider array of grains is becoming available and is being grown locally.
 They offer health and environmental benefits and new baking challenges.
 This master baker who works with local farmers and mills teaches how to bake breads with spelt, turkey red, einkorn, farro and other locally grown grains.
 See samples, mix starters and doughs with them, and learn differences in texture and dough response from re-emerging grain varieties.
 Also see Slow-rise Breads And Wheat Sourdoughs and Rye Sourdough Breads classes.